Dynamical quantum phase transitions following a noisy quench

 { (d) $-$} Increasing $\xi/v$ further, entering the velocity-weighted large-amplitude regime $\xi/v\! \gg \!1$ (still with the noiseless quench supporting an adiabatic regime), the number of critical momenta { in the thermodynamic limit proliferate.
 Similar to the case displayed in panel (c), this is spelled out by the finite-size plot of $p_k$ in panel (d) which exhibits repeated jumps of $p_k$ across the value 1/2.} As an aside, let us remark that the number of critical momenta increase also when the correlation time $\tau_n$ decreases: A smaller $\tau_n$ implies a larger noise variability $\xi/\tau_n$ which gets inherited by the $p_k$-function in the guise of a larger transition variability. { Referring to the correlation time $\tau_n$, we also note that noise effects are conditioned by the inequality $\tau_n < 1/v$, with $1/v$ the ramp time.}

 The most striking feature in {panel (d)} is the plateau formation of the blue curve.
 Here the average transition probabilities $\langle p_k \rangle$ are numerically found to be locked to the value $0.5000 \pm 0.00001$, signaling the emergence of a maximally mixed state for the corresponding modes.
 One may understand this by noting that an Ornstein-Uhlenbeck process is stationary and therefore ergodic in the mean \cite{CoxMiller1965}.
 It follows that the long-time average of the noisy density matrix converges to that of its ensemble average.
-Given this, the formation of a plateau suggests that an asymptotically slow noisy quench will { effectively} heat the system to infinite temperature, unraveling an effective reduced density matrix that is maximally mixed.} It is here interesting to recall earlier work in a different context \cite{Pokrovsky2003}, suggesting that an infinite-time ramp subject to white noise may lead to a maximally mixed state. { Let us add that the width of a plateau increases with decreasing $\tau_n$ as well as with decreasing $v$.}
+Given this, the formation of a plateau suggests that an asymptotically slow noisy quench will { effectively} heat the system to infinite} { temperature.
+This is supported by earlier results showing that a slow quench subject to large-amplitude white noise may lead to a maximally mixed state \cite{Pokrovsky2003,Fubini2007}.
+We should} add that the width of a plateau increases with decreasing $\tau_n$ as well as with decreasing $v$.

 { (e) $-$ Let us finally consider a noiseless quench where, differently from the cases (a)-(d), the assumption $v\Delta_k/2\varepsilon^3_k(t) \ll 1$ is violated for most of the modes, implying that their dynamics is nonadiabatic.
 The nonadiabaticity is here driven by a larger value of the sweep velocity $v$, also giving less time for noise to become effective.
 As expected, and similar to the case in (a) where $\xi/v \ll 1$, panel (e) confirms that the presence of noise also now has a negligible effect when $\xi/v$ is sufficiently small.